 Many students also choose to pursue graduate study, often in social work, counseling, higher education administration, psychology, or public health.

-Students in the Health and Human Services major with a concentration in Early Childhood Studies are prepared to work in private, nonprofit, and government agencies focused on meeting the social, educational, physical, mental health, and/or advocacy needs of children and their families.
+Students in the Health and Human Services major with a concentration in Child and Family Studies are prepared to work in private, nonprofit, and government agencies focused on meeting the social, educational, physical, mental health, and/or advocacy needs of children and their families.
 Recent graduates have reported employment in a wide range of organizations, including:

 Many students also choose to pursue graduate study, often in early childhood/elementary education, special education, social work, school psychology, or counseling.